 Once the base in securely in place, complete the drain assembly be attaching the drain cover.
 If the drain cover needs to be threaded and screwed into place, it should come with both screws and the tool for that purpose.
 If the drain cover requires screws those should be included as well.

-Once these steps are complete, click to move on to Part 2 of this series.
+Once these steps are complete you can move on to Part 2 of this series.